Why Choose a Winter Wedding?

 If you’re planning a Winter Wedding next year between December and March, you’re choosing romance, intimacy, and a couple of distinct benefits you don't always find in the busy peak season.

-We won't tell you that a winter wedding doesn't present its own difficulties (hello, frosty weather).
-But, with smart planning and the right team, these moments become stories you tell for the rest of your life.
+We won't say that a winter wedding doesn't come with its own challenges (hello, frosty weather).
+But with smart planning and the right team, these moments become stories you’ll cherish for a lifetime.

-This is the industry’s slower time.
-This means you have a much better chance to reserve your preferred vendors - the photographer you’ve followed on instagram for years, the venue you adore, and of course, the best DJ, without the typical seasonal competition.
+This is the industry's slower time.
+You have a much better chance to reserve your preferred vendors—the photographer you’ve followed on Instagram for years, the venue you adore, and of course, the best DJ—without the typical seasonal competition.

 Instant Atmosphere

-The moment the sun goes down, the lights turn on and you’re in control of the vibe.
-Earlier darkness allows lighting and mood-setting elements to instantly feel more dramatic and romantic.
+When the sun goes down, the lights turn on, and you’re in control of the vibe.
+Earlier darkness allows lighting and mood-setting elements to feel more dramatic and romantic.
 Play with bistro lights, colorful uplighting, or a custom monogram spotlight.

 One Big Party

 There’s less competition with outside activities.
-When the outside is chilly, folks generally stay inside where the action is, so your event feels full and lively.
-If you, like us, want the night to be full of dancing, one of your favorite tricks is to get a group photo on the dancefloor then drop a high-energy song!
-It's a great way to break the ice for the rest of the night.
+When it’s chilly outside, folks generally stay inside where the action is.
+Your event feels full and lively.
+If you, like us, want the night to be packed with dancing, one of your favorite tricks is to get a group photo on the dance floor and then drop a high-energy song!
+It’s a great way to break the ice for the rest of the night.

-A Bit Of Preparation Solves Most Winter Wedding Cons
+A Bit of Preparation Solves Most Winter Wedding Challenges

-The main challenges for winter weddings are pretty straightforward: less light and the potential for a severe storm.
+The main challenges for winter weddings are straightforward: less light and the potential for severe storms.
 We guide our couples through these obstacles with workable solutions.
-The good thing is, it’s not our first rodeo!
+The good news is, it’s not our first rodeo!

 Natural light is a limited resource in winter.
 Here's our advice for a winter wedding schedule: